mrmrwinter/northernbug.github.io/meeting_details/northernbug14.md

 [Dr Marina Soares Da Silva](https://www.crick.ac.uk/research/find-a-researcher/marina-soares-da-silva) is a postdoctoral researcher in the [Ancient Genomics Group](https://www.crick.ac.uk/research/labs/pontus-skoglund) at The Crick, where she develops interdisciplinary research at the intersection of genetics, archaeology and history.
 She uses ancient DNA recovered from skeletal remains from diverse archaeological contexts to study the genetics of past human populations in Britain.

-Dr George Foody is a Senior Bioinformatician at the [UK Biobank](https://www.ukbiobank.ac.uk) (more details TBA)
+Dr George Foody is a Senior Bioinformatician at the [UK Biobank](https://www.ukbiobank.ac.uk), where he is responsible for ensuring developing pipelines and processes procedures for data transformation, quality control and delivery for large-scale -omic datasets.
+He mainly works with genomics files for the ~500,000 participants, which includes overcoming challenges of working at such a large scale as this comprises the majority of UK Biobank's 30Pb.

 # Registration